J1149/j1149.github.io/configuration/windows.md

   * Open a cmd prompt and type "bash"
   * Accept the license
   * Create a new UNIX user account (this is a separate account from your Windows account)
+4. Update apt-get
+  * In the cmd prompt where you ran "bash" run: "sudo apt-get update"

 After the bash shell is active, you can follow the instructions below, starting with the "Cross-compilation" section.
 Compiling the 64-bit version is